 POS systems have evolved far beyond just the point of transaction.
 Today, they're the foundation for running a successful small business.

 Dick Calio, founder of R.J.
 Calio Consulting – a full-service consultancy specializing in retail technology strategy – regularly performs POS implementations for retail chains.
 He typically focuses on retailers with 30-35 stores or more.

-"The retail industry is undergoing a dramatic disruption.
-They're focused on how to keep the customers engaged.
-Customers want to buy whenever, however and wherever they want.
-Retailers now need to engage on customers' terms," Calio said.
+"The retail industry is undergoing a dramatic disruption," Calio said.
+"They're focused on how to keep the customers engaged.
+Customers want to buy whenever, however, and wherever they want.
+Retailers now need to engage on customers' terms."

-Must-have features in retail POS
+Must-have features in retail POS system

 Editor's note: Looking for the right POS system for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 "Thirty-five years ago, POS systems used to be just that: point of sale," Calio said.
 "But now it's the hub of a store's entire IT infrastructure.
 And its main goal now is to drive shopper engagement."

 These are some of the top features to consider when evaluating retail POS systems: